Are you ready to start drawing up your Algarve itinerary and have a spectacular time in Portugal?

 Second Day – Praia da Marinha and Benagil Cave

 On the second day, you’ll visit Praia da Marinha and Benagil Cave.
 You can kayak from Marinha to Benagil, but because you have more time, you should drive to Praia de Benagil and take a guided tour.

 Check this Benagil Cave Kayaking Experience and this 2.5-Hour Stand-up Paddle Boarding Tour of the Algarve Coast to see which one you prefer.

-If you are an adventurer, you can walk the 2.5Km trail that separate these two beaches.
+If you are an adventurer, you can walk the 2.5Km trail that separates these two beaches.
 In fact, it’s part of the Seven Hanging Valleys Trail, one of the most famous hikes in the Algarve.

 Third Day – Praia dos Três Irmãos and Praia da Rocha

 You can spend the morning at Praia do Três Irmãos and the afternoon at Praia da Rocha area.

 There are some really cool beach clubs where you can relax and have some drinks, Spot 3 and NoSoloAgua are my suggestions.
 Or you can visit the beaches nearby, as this area is very nice for beach exploration.

 Fourth Day – Lagos and its famous beaches